-Professional linguists work in several fields such as teaching (Linguistics, speech, English, world languages), translation/interpretation, voice or speech recognition software development, literacy programming, curriculum development, data analysis, and U.S. intelligence or foreign service, just to name a few.
+Linguists work in several fields such as teaching (linguistics, speech, English, world languages), translation and interpretation, voice or speech recognition software development, literacy programming, curriculum development, data analysis, language documentation and revitalization, U.S. intelligence or foreign service, tech companies like Google, Amazon and Duolingo, just to name a few.

-We offer a minor in Linguistics and a concentration of MA and PhD in Hispanic Linguistics.
+We offer a minor and a major (BA/BS) in Linguistics and a concentration of MA and PhD in Hispanic Linguistics.

 The program offers both a Bachelor of Arts and Bachelor of Science which consist of 30 credits.
 Of these, 18 credit hours correspond to six required core courses, and 12 credit hours correspond to electives.
 We also offer a 12 credit hour minor.